Perevalov/qa_chatbots_exercises/exercise_2/README.md

 # F1 Score = 0.9859812799120309
 ```

 **Note:** if you use a Machine Learning approach -- compare at least TWO different approaches between each other.
-For example, use a Logistic Regression model, while generating features using a Bag of Words (BoW) and a TF-IDF.
-In this case, you're comparing BoW vs TF-IDF while the model stays the same.
+For example, use a Logistic Regression model, while generating features using a Bag of Words (BoW) and a TF-IDF method.
+In this case, you're comparing BoW vs. TF-IDF while the model stays the same.

 ### Part 2 (Wrapping the classification algorithm into a Web API)

-Now when you have your classificaiton algorithm, you are asked to integrate it inside a Web Service, that satisfies the following:
+Now when you have your classification algorithm, you are asked to integrate it inside a Web service, that satisfies the following:

 * Request path name: `/predict`;
 * Request type: `POST`;
 * Input structure of request: `{'question': 'Question To Classify'}`
 * Output structure of request: `{'predicted_relation': 'RELATION'}`

-After you establish a Web Service, run all your questions through the `/predict` method and write the predictions into a structured JSON file:
+After you establish a Web service, run all your questions through the `/predict` method and write the predictions into a structured JSON file:

 ```json
 [